 Schema Comparison Tool allows you to compare tables, views, functions, sequences, packages, stored procedures and other database objects between two schemas/databases.
 It will report any discrepancies between schemas such as missing or mismatching stored procedures, tables, triggers, columns, indexes and constraints.
 It also will detect column discrepancies such as data type, nullability and defaults.
 Also, comparison can be done between schemas on two different DBMS platforms such as Oracle and SQL Server.

 For detailed information regarding this feature, see the User Documentation.

 Currently schema comparison is supported for Oracle, SQL Server, DB2, SQLite, PostgreSQL, HSQLDB, Vertica, MySQL and Sybase ASE/ASA.

-The comparison can also be run on all supported platforms: Windows, Linux, MacOS and Solaris.
+The comparison can also be run on all supported platforms: Windows, Linux and MacOS.

 The first screen of the Schema Comparison Tool allows you to select the source and destination schemas or databases you want to compare.
 The database/schema to be compared can either be on a live database server or a file containing previously saved snapshot of a database/schema.

 To compare a database or schema on a live database server, select the 'Database/Schema' tab under 'Source' or 'Destination'.
 The tree control on the left hand side allows you to select 'source' database/schema of the comparison and the right side lets you pick the 'destination' database/schema.